All you need is … SAM

 I can write ten more blogs on what it takes to properly segment strategic accounts, but at least let me say this: consider the customer’s standpoint on and willingness to cooperate on a more strategic level, before deciding that the account should be labelled as ‘strategic’.
 Too often I see organizations focusing on ‘account size (€)’ and ‘future revenue potential (€)’ as the only means to define their most strategic customers.
 The problem here is, we often cannot know the full potential of revenue because we didn’t engage with strategic budget holders.
 The SAM needs time to explore value first, before being able to differentiate ‘strategic’ from ’traditional’.

-Just do it (ref Nike).
+As they say, Just do it.
 Foster the environment of double counting.
 By awarding everybody for the commercial success, you stimulate team collaboration.

 It’s important that SAM reports to the one with the highest (commercial) accountability within the organization.
 When SAM explores new business opportunities, this might lead to certain investments or changes in the organizational structure.
 To avoid these opportunities becoming ‘candles in the wind’ (ref Lyrics), SAM should have the full support of the boss.
 Or… have the mandate to negotiate and physically sign the contract – proxy holder.